kangminsukdotcom/blog/content/blog/thejustice.md

 In the spring of 2030, this anonymous letter appeared on the public forum of the South Korean government’s official website.
 In two weeks, six million Koreans upvoted the petition.
 In three months, the National Assembly passed a bill to adopt artificial intelligence for Korea’s justice system.

-After this letter was posted, there were countless attempts to find who the author was, but even the government failed to track down the source of this letter.
+After this letter was posted, there were countless attempts to identify the author.
+However, even the government failed to track down the source of this letter.

 ---